top of page

 The first call should be made to the funeral home.
 Decisions will be made there that will affect day and time of funeral and interment at the cemetery.

-If a lot had already been purchased at the cemetery, the funeral director will make arrangements with us for interment.
+Casketed burial: If a lot has already been purchased, and the grave designated for the deceased, the funeral director will make arrangements with us for interment.
 Before a burial is made, we must have information on which grave is to be opened.

-If a lot or columbarium niche (more info) has not yet been purchased, you must visit the cemetery to choose a lot or niche.
-Call us at (231)347-6531 to make an appointment.
+If a lot or columbarium niche (more info on niches) has not yet been purchased, the family must visit the cemetery to choose a lot or niche.
+This is true for casketed and cremation burials.
+Call us at (231)347-6531 to make an appointment for your tour of options.
+You may also choose to scatter your loved one's ashes in our scattering garden overlooking the bay (more info on the scattering garden).

 If it is winter: You may choose whether to make burial at Greenwood or you may arrange with the funeral home for storage until spring.
-Note: Greenwood Cemetery has a surcharge for graveside services in the winter months.
+Note: Greenwood Cemetery has the ability to perform burials year-round, but, if necessary, there is a surcharge for graveside services to pay for snow/ice removal.

 Headstone

-If a headstone or niche or inscription tablet at the scattering gardens had already been purchased and installed, the cemetery will take care of the inscription of the death date only if it had been prepaid.
+If a headstone or niche or inscription tablet at the scattering gardens had already been purchased and installed, the cemetery will take care of the inscription of the death date only if this service had been prepaid.
 Otherwise, the final date cut must be ordered through a monument company.

 If a headstone has not been purchased,